-The Transportation department will not be accepting registrations for the 2014/2015 school year till May 1st 2014.
+The Transportation Department is now accepting registrations for the 2014/2015 school year.

 The safe transportation of students is everyone's concern.
 It requires cooperation among students, parents, drivers and teachers.

-WALK LIMITS: are set by the School District and measured as the shortest distance by public road and/or public walkway from the primary residence to the catchment school.
+WALK LIMITS: are set by the School District and measured as the shortest distance by public road from the primary residence to the catchment school.

 - Kindergarten to grade 6 students beyond 3.0 km; and